brotkrueml/schema/Documentation/Developer/ViewHelpers.rst

 Target group: **Developers**

-With the help of ``<schema:type>`` view helpers you can define schema markup in Fluid templates.
+With the help of :html:`<schema:type>` view helpers you can define schema markup in Fluid templates.
 This can be helpful if you can't use the :ref:`API <api>`, e.g. in third-party extensions.

 Each type in the schema.org vocabulary is mapped into an according view helper.
 The properties of a type are available